 Economic recovery after a COVID-19 pandemic is a dynamic process.
 It is critical to understand the causes of the disease and the possible economic impact of the virus.
 The underlying economic system is in a state of equilibrium before the outbreak.
 The epidemic will damage the economic system’s functions, which will take time to repair.
 Economic recovery after COVID-19 is inevitable, but the speed and extent of economic recovery will vary.

 As the recovery process moves forward, it is essential to shift from emergency to transformation mode.
 National recovery plans must play an important role in the transition from emergency to transformation mode.
-They must promote a growth-friendly consolidation path to avoid cliff effects and accommodate ambitious investment programmes and transformative reforms.
+They must promote a growth-friendly consolidation path to avoid cliff effects and accommodate ambitious investment programs and transformative reforms.
 It is also important to relaunch the EU’s review of economic governance.
 It is crucial to address any shortcomings in the EU’s current framework.

 The COVID-19 pandemic has prompted the international community to take steps to cushion the economic shock caused by the virus.
 Last August, the IMF allocated US$650 billion in SDR liquidity to its member countries.
 Such a large sum could be crucial in shaping an equitable global economic recovery.
 This funding is especially important for countries like Africa where COVID-19 vaccines are not yet widely available.

-In order to promote a sustainable recovery, Indonesia has committed itself to support the Climate Change Conference of the Parties (COP26) in Glasgow, UK.
+In order to promote a sustainable recovery, Indonesia has committed itself to supporting the Climate Change Conference of the Parties (COP26) in Glasgow, UK.
 The country will be co-chairing the conference with the United Kingdom.
 The goal is to create a global healing process that is inclusive and fair.
 The voices of the most vulnerable communities must be included in the process.

-Impact of labour shortage on immigration levels
+Impact of labor shortage on immigration levels

-The United States is currently experiencing two types of labour shortages.
+The United States is currently experiencing two types of labor shortages.
 There is a short-term worker shortage that will dissipate fairly quickly, and a long-term shortage that stems from historically low birth rates and a relative dearth of young workers.
 These two types of shortages will both be difficult to overcome with immigration alone.